 Standards, Certifications & Labels

-Founded in 1989, Green Seal is a non-profit organization that develops life cycle-based sustainability standards for products, services and companies and offers third-party certification for those that meet the criteria of each standard.
-Product, service, and company categories are evaluated using a life-cycle approach to ensure that all significant environmental and social impacts are considered in the development of a standard, from raw materials extraction through manufacturing, to use and disposal.
-The main steps for each standard development project are public scoping, public review of the proposed standard, final stakeholder review, and issuance of the final standard.
+Founded in 1989, Green Seal is a non-profit organization that develops life cycle-based sustainability standards for products, services, and companies and offers third-party certification for those that meet the criteria of each standard.
+The life cycle approach ensures that all significant environmental and social impacts are considered in the development of a standard, from raw materials extraction through manufacturing, use, and disposal.

-The website contains a database for retailers and purchasers that enable them to quickly find Green Seal certified products.
+The website contains a database for retailers and purchasers to enable them to quickly find Green Seal certified products.

 Raw materials, manufacturing, transportation, consumer use, end of life

-Green Seal standards provide specific criteria and guidelines for manufacturers, service providers, and companies to work toward sustainability and Green Seal certification.
-Green Seal has issued 31 standards, with each criteria utilizing resources that determine compliance with the requirements of the standard e.g., California Prop 65 is used for reproductive toxins.
+Green Seal standards provide specific criteria and guidelines for sustainability as well as quality, ensuring that sustainable Green Seal products perform at least as well as traditional counterparts.
 Green Seal standards are developed with input from industry, government, public interest, private sector groups and consumers.